jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Note to the reader

-I used YouTube, Vimeo, and GIF videos throughout this book.
-They communicate ideas quickly so why not.
-I especially used videos because I wanted to showcase how relevant this book is.
-On the internet today, many regular people are working hard to improve middle-class life.
-With every honest product review, step-by-step instruction video, and science lesson these creators and their audiences are showing us how powerful the middle-class can be.
-Of course, all credit for the videos goes to the creators.
+I used YouTube, Vimeo, GIF, and other media throughout this book.
+I wanted to showcase how relevant it is.
+I write about middle-class self-empowerment and it's already well on the way.
+Millions of content creators and their audiences are collaborating with honest product reviews, instruction videos, history lesson.
+I could have written about all this, but it's more impactful to see.
+While I want to help everyone realize how historic their work is, of course, all credit for the videos goes to the creators.

 # Introduction

 ## Politics

 Donald Trump is the savior of Western Civilization.
 If that turns your emotions on, with tears or cheers, then you are missing the point of politics.
-Politics isn't voting for a political party, advocating for a political cause, and it's definitely not screaming at a TV political pundit.
+Politics isn't voting for a political party, advocating for a political cause, and it's definitely not screaming at a TV.
 Doing all these things may change the world.
 But the government is so big, with so many politicians, civil servants, and interest groups fighting for control, it likely won't respond to your small voice.
 Tears or cheers don't make a person powerful.

 Deciding how to live your life does.
 Because exercising, composting, teaching your kids mathematics does change the world.
 Good decisions change and improve your world.
-Better yet, they give you freedom from dependency and control over a small part of your society.
+Better yet, they give you freedom from dependency, and control over your small part of society.
 And power is to politics what money is to finance.
 Your personal choices are your most powerful political weapon.

 The question is, how do we increase your powers.
 The answer, we'll find out in this book, is better technology and the self-awareness to use it to improve your life.
 But this isn't a self-help book about making you "happy."
 It's about making you powerful so you can earn your happiness.
 All of Main Street needs to step-up today.
 Because we're in a brand new age.
 The Computer Age is young, unexplored, and unconquered.
 To earn happy lives inside it, we have to rethink society with a modern mentality.
-One that makes the middle-class grab hold of modern tools and work hard to upgrade our entire civilization— so that we're the ones who control it.
+One that makes the middle-class grab hold of modern tools and work hard to upgrade our entire civilization.

 ## Looking Up

 Life improves with better technology.
 Deaths from war, disease, famine have all gone down as our technological power has gone up.
-While naysayers and the media love to tell us negative news, reading history puts things into perspective.
-The Black Plague of the Medieval Age killed 30-60% of Europe's population in a decade.
-The Spanish colonization of the Americas killed about 80% of the native population die, mostly through diseases.
+While naysayers love to spread negative news, reading history puts things into perspective.
+Plagues used to wipe out 30-80% of our populations.
 Murderous wars were once typical and expected throughout the world.
-We haven't had a big one in generations.
-Computer power has increased by three million percent since 1972.
-Human life on Earth is getting better.
-We can fight infections, hunger, and ignorance because of the march of new and better technology.
+Now we have vaccines for many diseases and haven't had large war in generations.
+Technology is the reason.
+And consider that computer power has increased by three million percent since 1972.
+With computers we can fight infections, hunger, and ignorance with an ever an stronger march of new and better technology.
 We have to keep inventing.

-Life evolves in jumps.
+In Nature, lifeforms often evolve in jumps.
 Likewise humanity develops new technology in jumps; what we call "ages."
 When a new age comes, its technology is so unique and powerful, it changes how society functions.
 Things were very different in the Stone Age in comparison to the Bronze Age for example.

 Today we're going from the Industrial Age to the Computer Age.
+It can be hard to appreciate.
 There's a lot to think about when a civilization's entire way of life upgrades to new technology.
-I've been thinking about ours for years and only now have a grasp.
+I've been thinking about our evolution for years and only now have a grasp.

 Play computer games like _Age of Empires, Anno 1800_, and _Civilization_, and you'll get a better understanding of how humanity develops.
 You'll be the "player god" of a civilization—a virtual divinity whose general will plays the game.
-As a player god, you'll know all and see all.
-You'll give orders, manage resources, invest in research, and finally decide when to click "upgrade."
+As a player god you'll know all and see all.
+Your job it to give orders, manage resources, invest in research, and finally decide when to click "upgrade."
 When you do, your civilization instantly transforms.
 Like magic, every house, factory, building, road, library, school is suddenly new and improved by the technology of a new age.
 Below, you'll see a person being the player god in the game _Anno 1800_.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/FragrantOldEmeraldtreeskink' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 The above is a game, of course, but it represents reality pretty well.
 We're all in there somewhere right now, trying to figure out how to earn a living while our society changes around us.
 It's hard—there is no divine player and no magic button.
 Instead, we, the people inside the game, must collect the resources, do the research, and manually transform every part of our civilization bit by bit with blood, sweat, and tears.
 We can't sit back, click, and watch.
 We must live it.

 Improving technology is hard work, but at least we understand how to do research and development.
 Improving politics isn't so straightforward.
-Upgrading politics and philosophy is a time of emotions, civil wars, and revolutions.
+Upgrading politics and philosophy is a time of strong emotions, civil wars, and violent revolutions.
 And I want to help you understand your importance in it all.
 Because in 1970, we entered the Computer Age.
 Since then, computer geeks, innovators, and hackers have been upgrading our society with ever more powerful electronic tools.
 All the while, established companies and bureaucracies of the Industrial Age have been holding them back; to keep Main Street using their old and dated products.

 And this is why middle-class life sucks: it's why we wait in traffic, over-pay for our homes, and get drawn into endless meetings.
 Middle-class life will only improve once we finish the Computer Age upgrade.
 There's no shortcuts, cheats, or gimmicks.
 There's just you and your friends on Main Street who have to do the work.